hellbox/srob-migration/content/reviews/a-city-of-one.md

 name = "A city of one"
 title = "A city of one"
 dek = "Cartoonist Julia Wertz is a special guest at the Short Run Comix & Arts Festival this weekend.
-Her latest book is a love letter to New York City, and it's a guidebook for how to fall in love with a city." facebookauto = "Julia Wertz's newest book will teach you how to love a city." twitterauto = ".@Julia_Wertz's newest book will teach you how to love a city." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/tenements-towers-&-trash.md"]
+Her latest book is a love letter to New York City, and it's a guidebook for how to fall in love with a city." type = "Review"facebookauto = "Julia Wertz's newest book will teach you how to love a city." twitterauto = ".@Julia_Wertz's newest book will teach you how to love a city." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/tenements-towers-&-trash.md"]